 The preparation is simple, and it requires no special equipment.
-This is a delicious, yet surprisingly easy chicken and rice soup recipe.
+This is a yummy, yet surprisingly easy chicken and rice soup recipe.

 While I associate a hot bowl of creamy chicken rice soup as a traditional comfort food in the United States, did you know that chicken and rice soup recipes can be found in nearly every country?